needle-mirror/com.unity.adaptiveperformance/Documentation~/visual-scripting.md

 ![Adaptive Performance scaler unit.](Images/VisualScripting/vs-scaler.png)

-For more information about the individual scalers see the [user guide](user-guide.md#indexer-and-scalers).
+For more information about the individual scalers, refer to [indexer-and-scalers](user-guide.md#indexer-and-scalers).